nodeblocks-dev/geekle-supply-user-adapter/README.md

 ### Adapter configs

-The adapter config file `nbc.adapter.json` defines the environment variables passed into Block service and the custom adapter.
+The adapter config file `nbc.adapter.json` defines the environment variables passed into the Block service and the custom adapter.
 NBC uses this file to show the adapter configs on the dashboard so that you can configure the custom adapter.

 <img src="./docs/configs.jpg">